FedericoSaitta/Chess-Engine-in-cpp/README.md

 ## Introduction

-Aramis is a uci-compliant chess engine that does not have its own GUI.
+Aramis is an uci-compliant chess engine that does not have its own GUI.
 This project has been largely inspired by my previously built python chess engine which I estimate to play around 1400 - 1500 ELO.
-Because of the performance improvement brought by the C++ compiler, this engine has already surpassed its predecessor and will be soon sent to CCRL to test its performance against other engines, I estimate it to play around 2250 Blitz.
+Thanks to the speed brought by c++ many more optimizations were squeezed in the game-tree search bringing Aramis_v1_3_0 to a rating of 2407 in CCRL Blitz.
+This project has been shelved due to the demanding computing resources and time required to test new patches, one day I wish to return to this project and aim for higher spots in the global leaderboards.
 Please contact me for any advice, critique or question about the bot :)

 ## Table of Contents